What Is The Best Domain Registrar For You?

 There are hundreds of domain registrars to choose from, but only the best are worth your money.

-More than likely your direct focus, various domain registrars offer a large variety of pricing options.
+For most people, this is the most important thing, various domain registrars offer a large variety of pricing options.

-1. Privacy Protection
+2. Privacy Protection

 3. Customer Support

 Getting good customer support is crucial no matter the field, so talking about domain registrars it is no different.
-Use the support before you buy, see how they respond and make a decision based partly on this.
+Test the support before you buy, see how they respond and make a decision based partly on this.

 The best domain registrar will offer you many additional services that go well past just a domain name.
 Take a look at Namecheap for an example: